DataDog/documentation/content/en/real_user_monitoring/explorer/_index.md

 {{< img src="real_user_monitoring/explorer/explorer_tabs.png" alt="RUM explorer tabs"  >}}

 The RUM explorer displays all event types by default.
-Each tab will give you access to a customized list with relevant columns for the selected RUM event type.
+Each tab gives you access to a customized list with relevant columns for the selected RUM event type.

 ### Event side panel